All Episodes

 Dan in Virginia Beach, Virginia.

-I really appreciate your waving, and welcome to the EIB network.
+I really appreciate your waving and welcome to the EIB Network.

 Hello.

-So I was doing some research on the despicable Brentley character, the murder of the New York police officers, and what I found out is that Brentley is a member of a uh Baltimore gang called the Black Guerrilla Army.
+And what I found out is that Brindley is a member of a Baltimore gang called the Black Guerrilla Army.

-And the article I was reading, uh, curiously, it did not uh give any information on the on the theology of this this uh black guerrilla army gang, so I did a Wikipedia search on it.
+And the article I was reading, curiously, it did not give any information on the theology of this black guerrilla army gang.

-And what I found out, Rush, is that one of their um uh fellow organizations or a group that they're linked to is none other than the Weather Underground, which was as we know was co-founded by uh fellow community organizer and cop killer Bill Ayers, which is uh one of Barack Obama's early uh who remains unrepentant, by the way, is in fact the only degree to which he's repentant is that his bombs didn't kill more.
+And what I found out, Rush, is that one of their fellow organizations or groups that they're linked to is none other than the Weather Underground, which was co-founded by a fellow community organizer and cop killer Bill Ayers, which is one of Barack Obama's early.

 Right.